-Web Services recommends UAlbany web editors use a shared OneDrive account (Microsoft Office library) to post documents such as Microsoft Office Word or Excel files, PDFs, slideshows, etc., on University websites.
-A shared OneDrive library is different than your personal OneDrive account and is created by the Web Services team.
+Web Services recommends UAlbany web editors use a shared group OneDrive account (Microsoft Office library) to post documents such as Microsoft Office Word or Excel files, PDFs, slideshows, etc., on University websites.
+A group OneDrive account is different than your personal OneDrive account and is created by the Web Services team.

 This page contains the following resources: